 A healthy retina is essential to maintaining clear vision and overall eye functioning.
 A retinal exam may be recommended by your doctor if any potential retinal abnormalities were detected during a general eye exam, or for patients at a higher risk of developing retinal conditions such as macular degeneration, diabetic retinopathy, retinal detachments and more.

-During a retinal exam and consultation, Dr. Uliss will perform a series of diagnostic procedures in order to evaluate the retina for any sign of disease or abnormality.
+During a retinal exam and consultation, one of our doctors will perform a series of diagnostic procedures in order to evaluate the retina for any sign of disease or abnormality.
 These tests may include Fundus Photography, Fluorescein Angiography, OCT, Visual Field and more.

-Dr. Uliss will take the time to discuss the results of your exam, as well as any potential risks of retinal disease with you.
-Patient education and understanding is a top priority of Dr. Uliss' practice, as it often helps patients achieve the most successful outcome.
+Our doctors will take the time to discuss the results of your exam, as well as any potential risks of retinal disease with you.
+Patient education and understanding is a top priority of our practice, as it often helps patients achieve the most successful outcome.

 Retinal photography is an advanced diagnostic tool that can be used to effectively detect and diagnose a wide range of abnormalities within the retina, the light-sensitive tissue that lines the back of the eye.
 These photographs can be used to evaluate the health of the optic nerve, vitreous, macula, retina and surrounding blood vessels, to diagnose conditions such as: